Writing A Novel Is Hard Work!

-If you buy my book How to Write a Novel Using the Snowflake Method (or if you already own it), then I’ll give you an immediate discount of 50% on Snowflake Pro.
-That’s right — you save $50 just for buying my book.
-You can get the paper version for less than $12 and the e-book version costs $4.99.
+If you already own my book How to Write a Novel Using the Snowflake Method, then you can also download Snowflake Pro for free on my Download Again page.
+You can get the paper version of my book for less than $12 and the e-book version costs $4.99.
 And there’s also an audiobook version available.

 Where to buy the book: